Executive summary

 • All GMP compatible non-xeno sourced reagents.

-In all preclinical experiments conducted to date, SUPLEXA cells have demonstrated that they are broadly cytolytic against a variety tumor cells but do not target normal naïve or activated immune cells, suggesting that the antitumor activity is both tumor specific and HLA independent.
+In all preclinical experiments conducted to date, SUPLEXA cells demonstrated that they are broadly cytolytic against a variety of tumor cells but do not target normal naïve or activated immune cells, suggesting that the antitumor activity is both tumor-specific and HLA-independent.

-The emerging hypothesis is that SUPLEXA cells mount a coordinated attack on the tumor through independent orthogonal mechanisms consistent with the nature of the various immune cell types involved; hence a cellular therapeutic approach distinct from many others that rely on a single immune cell type or cancer antigen (e.g. CAR-T cell).
+The hypothesis that emerged during the pre-clinical phase was that SUPLEXA cells mount a coordinated attack on the tumor through independent orthogonal mechanisms consistent with the nature of the various immune cell types involved; hence a cellular therapeutic approach distinct from many others that rely on a single immune cell type or cancer antigen (e.g. CAR-T cell).

-The absence of any genetic alterations in SUPLEXA therapy also brings profound functional benefits such as retention of natural homeostatic mechanisms as well as commercial benefits that derive from a low cost of goods.
+The absence of any genetic alterations in SUPLEXA therapy also brought profound functional benefits; such as retention of natural homeostatic mechanisms as well as commercial benefits that derive from a low cost of goods.

-To date, preclinical studies suggest that SUPLEXA therapeutic cells could represent a safe and effective therapy across tumor types.
-Feedback from a number of opinion-leaders have been, without exception, supportive of this view.
+Preclinical studies suggested that SUPLEXA therapeutic cells could represent a safe and effective therapy across tumor types.
+Feedback from a number of opinion-leaders at that time was, without exception, supportive of this view.

 Manufacturing process

-Manufacturing of SUPLEXA therapeutic cells using ENLIST training cells is a simple defined process that requires neither additional genetic engineering steps, nor feeder cells.
-In just three weeks, the manufacturing process reliably yields a full course of treatment comprised of 4-6 weekly doses.
+Manufacturing of SUPLEXA therapeutic cells using ENLIST training cells is a simple, defined process that requires neither additional genetic engineering steps, nor feeder cells.
+In approximately one month, the manufacturing process reliably provides for a full course of treatment from a simple blood draw.

 • Robust

-All reagents are GMP-compatible and the resulting product displays a low inter-patient variability with routinely high cell yields.
+All reagents are GMP grade, resulting in a consistent product with routinely high cell yields.

-With the requirement for only standard laboratory equipment, manufacturing of SUPLEXA therapeutic cells requires a significantly lower cost of goods compared with genetically engineered forms of cellular therapy.
+With the requirement for only standard laboratory equipment, manufacturing of SUPLEXA therapeutic cells is more readily reproducible compared with genetically engineered forms of cellular therapy.

 Phase 1 clinical trial

-Plans are underway to start a first-in-human (phase 1) clinical trial to assess the safety and tolerability of this novel therapeutic and to provide early evidence of clinical anti-tumor activity.
+A first-in-human (phase 1) clinical trial to assess the safety and tolerability of this novel therapeutic and to provide early evidence of clinical anti-tumor activity is underway.

-Alloplex has appointed an experienced clinical trial partner for the first-in-human clinical trial in Australia.
-Initial clinical trial sites are confirmed and the trial commenced in 2Q, 2022.
+Alloplex appointed experienced clinical trial partners for this first-in-human clinical trial in Australia.
+The initial trial site was confirmed and the trial commenced in 2Q, 2022.
+The third, and final, trial site was confirmed in December 2022.

 Trial participant requirements: